RANGER0900-github/working-bot-hoster/README.md

 ### /host Command
 1. User runs `/host` command
-2. If no API key, user is prompted to enter their Gemini API key
+2. If no API key, user is prompted to enter their Bytez API key
 3. User uploads their bot code as a `.zip` file
-4. Code is automatically scanned for security issues using Gemini AI
+4. Code is automatically scanned for security issues using Bytez AI
 5. If safe, dependencies are installed (if requirements.txt exists)
 6. User selects main file from dropdown
 7. Bot runs and console output is streamed to Discord